MarioDurry/kindle-homebrew-hub/README.md

 Usage:

-    Download: Open the experimental browser on your Kindle and navigate to <a href="https://mariodurry.github.io/kindle-homebrew-hub/"> this</a> website.
+    Download: Open the experimental browser on your Kindle and navigate to https://mariodurry.github.io/kindle-homebrew-hub/ on your kindle.
 Download any of the .zip.txt files (they will save to your documents folder).

     Launch: Open KUAL on your Kindle.

     Install: Tap HomebrewBrowser: Install.

-    Check: The script will rename the files, extract them to your extensions folder, and show a "Success" message on your screen.
+    Check: The script will rename the files, and extract them to your extensions folder.

 Folder Structure:
 Plaintext